 Self-care Tip #1: Stock up the kitchen and car with healthy foods

 Eating healthy is a family affair.
 Dads play a significant role in modeling healthy eating patterns for their kids.
-Plus, filling up on nutritious foods can give you the energy you need to play and have fun.
+Plus, filling up on nutritious foods can give you the energy you need to play and bond with your little one.
 Make planning, food shopping, and meal preparation a team sport.
-Both parents have a part to play—with the bonus of dividing up the work—in bringing the family to the table for colorful fruits and vegetables, delicious lean meats and fish, and fiber-rich grains like couscous, quinoa, pasta, and more.
+Both parents have a part to play in bringing the family to the table for colorful fruits and vegetables, delicious lean meats and fish, and fiber-rich grains like couscous, quinoa, pasta, and more.
 Love a good snack attack but are always on the run?
-There are many online resources, such as those for on-the-go healthy snacks, that can help you plan ahead for yourself and your family.
+Check out online resources for healthy on-the-go snack inspiration to help you plan ahead for yourself and your family.

 Self-care Tip #2: Move more than you sit

-It is easy for those who have an office job to go from sitting in a car to an office chair, back to the car again, only to end the day on a favorite sofa.
-Still, the body is meant to move more than sit.
-Sitting can negatively impact one’s health.
-Sitting can take away from the benefits of regular exercise, increase blood pressure, and increase the risk of developing type 2 diabetes.
-Smartphones and watches can be set to remind you to get up and move when you have been sitting too long, or you could consider adding a standing desk to your home or work-based office.
-Make exercise family fun time by setting up an obstacle course in the back yard, running a contest of timed drills of jumping jacks, lunges, and knee lifts indoors or hitting a local nature trail.
+It is easy for those who have an office job to go from sitting in a car to an office chair, back to the car again, only to end the day on their favorite sofa.
+Still, the body is meant to move more than sit, and sitting too much during the day may negatively impact your health.
+Do your best to sneak in a few more steps each day.
+Set your smartphone or watch to remind you to get up and move at certain intervals during the day, or consider adding a standing desk to your office.
+Make exercise family fun time by setting up an obstacle course in the back yard, running a contest of timed drills of jumping jacks, lunges, and knee lifts indoors, or hitting a local nature trail.
 The Physical Activity Guidelines for Americans offer additional ideas and resources for meeting recommended fitness goals.